dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **New behavior**

 To enable inserting and updating geometry values with additional dimensions (Z and M), the dimension needs to be specified as part of the column type name.
-This more closely matches the underlying behavior of SpatiaLite's AddGeometryColumn function.
+This API matches more closely to the underlying behavior of SpatiaLite's AddGeometryColumn function.

 **Why**